Viva La Resolution

 So this CEO walks into an engineering department and asks about setting up the news section of the company’s website to use a blogging system instead of updating it by hand.
 Great idea.
 Now given that the company’s website is hosted on an IIS server with MS SQL 7, ASP, ASP.Net and PHP available – what software does the intelligent engineer recommend?

-If there was a very significant benefit, a subdomain could be used for news and pointed to a Linux server with MySQL, Apache and PHP (and for which root access is available) but that’s a lousy option due to the extra overhead of having to maintain that server entirely ourselves and the difficulty caused by splitting our website over multiple servers etc.
+If there was a very significant benefit, a subdomain could be used for news and pointed to a Linux server with MySQL, Apache and PHP (and for which root access is available) but that’s a lousy option due to the extra overhead of having to maintain that server entirely ourselves and the difficulty caused by splitting our website over multiple servers etc. It would have to be one heck of a big advantage to make it worth the trouble.

 Microsoft’s Desperate Grab For Attention